 Many people experience difficulties managing feelings of anger and (or) frustration.
 Some people understand their anger to be caused by a single or series of events, whilst others consider it to be an intrinsic part of their character/way of being.
 However one understands the onset/nature of their anger, it can be, and often is, expressed in a problematic way that leads to difficulties within familial, wider, and professional relationships.

-It is not unusual that people who struggle with anger also exhibit controlling behaviours (this may include their being intimidating (consciously or not) and/or physically abusive to others).
-Anger can also be a private, and sometimes self-destructive experience.
+It is not unusual that people who struggle with anger also exhibit controlling behaviour.
+This may come in the form of intimidation, manipulation or other adverse ways of being.
+The impact upon others can be widespread and devastating.
+However, as well as impacting upon others anger can also be a private, and sometimes self-destructive experience.

 I have many years experience of working with people who struggle with anger management.
 Whilst at the Everyman Project (a charitable organisation for people wishing to cease abusive behaviour) I delivered tailored one-to-one therapy sessions that equipped clients to manage their anger in practical ways as well as resolve underlying issues that trigger angry responses.
 For the NHS I set up a psychotherapy and counselling service in a forensic setting that was focused on reducing conflict and anger management.

 I now provide anger management therapy in Bristol and South Gloucestershire in private and hospital settings.